 Last Updated on July 7, 2020 by Editor

-WHY GO: Why is Essex, CT is one of the most popular yachting towns in the Northeast USA?
+WHY GO: Why is Essex, CT one of the most popular yachting towns in the Northeast USA?
 Because it’s located on the flat out stunning Connecticut River, deemed one of 15 wetlands “of international importance,” where Bald Eagles have returned in droves.

 The Connecticut River and Essex in particular was, if not the center of the maritime universe, a prominent player in United States history.
 The first battleship ever to be built in North America, the Connecticut Warship Oliver Cromwell, was designed and launched from Essex in 1776.
 The American Turtle, the world’s first submarine, created to blow up British ships at anchor during the Revolutionary War, was built on a now-washed-away island nearby.

 Stay in the oldest continuously operating inn in the USA.
 Dine on Farm-to-Table cuisine, wander around yachts on the waterfront.
 And, of course, soak up natural beauty and fife and drum American history in this singular New England riverside Getaway.

 Expand your stay by exploring these towns along the Connecticut River.